Skip to main content

 Solution deployment

 There is extensive NetApp documentation with a broader scope to help you protect your cloud-native application data.
-The goal of this documentation is to provide step-by-step procedures that cover SnapCenter Service deployment with the BlueXP console to protect your Oracle database deployed to Amazon FSx for ONTAP and an EC2 compute instance.
+The goal of this documentation is to provide step-by-step procedures that cover SnapCenter Service deployment with the BlueXP console to protect your Oracle database deployed to Amazon FSx ONTAP and an EC2 compute instance.
 This document fills in certain details that might be missing from more general instructions.

 To get started, complete the following steps: